-(3) whether the party seeking the relief is more likely than not to succeed under its claim when it is finally adjudicated;
+(3) that the party seeking the relief is more likely than not to succeed under its claim when it is finally adjudicated;

-(4) all the conditions to entitle a person to the relief under the laws of this State have been fulfilled; and
+(4) that all of the conditions to entitle a person to the relief under the laws of this State have been fulfilled; and

-(5) the party that may be adversely affected is adequately protected against loss, including a loss because of misappropriation or misuse of computer information, that it may suffer because the relief is granted under this [Act].
+(5) that the party that may be adversely affected is adequately protected against loss, including a loss because of misappropriation or misuse of computer information, that it may suffer because the relief is granted under this [Act].

-(h) Before breach of contract, rights or obligations under this section may not be waived or varied by an agreement, but the parties, in the term referred to in subsection (c), may specify additional provisions more favorable to the licensee.
+(h) Before breach of contract, rights or obligations under this section may not be waived or varied by an agreement, but the parties may prohibit use of electronic self-help, and the parties, in the term referred to in subsection (c), may specify additional provisions more favorable to the licensee.